joenotjoe/supercollider-control-voltage/README.md

 4. Would like to for pitch detection  to use the Fluid Decomposition Lib Ugens or Tartini.
 Will probibly wait till the Fluid Decomposition Lib is release it as a Quark.
 I have used Tartini in the past but wanted everyting to work out of the box on a clean install of SC with out installing other plugins.
 FluidDecomposition Library  http://www.flucoma.org/
 http://doc.sccode.org/Classes/Tartini.html
-5. It should be posible to make a tuneing algorithm.
+5. It should be posible to make a better tuneing algorithm.
 Cuerntly it just scans up in volts looking for the freq to match you scale.
 I feel like most people are in the 1oct/volt relm and useing something like Expert sleeper.